unrelentingfox/google-machine-learning-notes/README.md

 **Loss** - is how close the predictions are to the model.

 **L2 Loss (Squared Loss)** - square of the difference between prediction and label (y - y1)^2
-* this aplifies the loss value exponentially as the distance from the prediction increases.
+* this amplifies the loss value exponentially as the distance from the prediction increases.

 **Emperical Risk Minimization** - In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called empirical risk minimization.